Northern Chamber Orchestra

 The support we receive from these sources enables us to present innovative concert programmes, featuring top soloists, and to present exciting performance and learning initiatives around the region.

-For other ways to support us, including sponsoring a player and becoming a Friend, follow the links below.
+For other ways to support us, including sponsoring a player and becoming a Friend, follow the links above.

 We estimate that across our NCO-promoted concerts, engagements by festival promoters and music and choral societies, over 20,000 people enjoy hearing the NCO in performance every year.

 In the past two years, we have worked with over 80 schools and over 3,000 school children have had the chance to experience creating and performing music the ‘NCO way’ – encouraging and inspiring a new generation to play and enjoy listening to classical music.

 In the last ten years, we have given over 60 school, youth and community choirs and choral societies the opportunity to perform with us, thereby learning from the experience of working with a professional orchestra and performing as part of high-profile occasions.

 We have given world premiere performances of at least 12 new works by contemporary composers of every generation.

 We support the professional development of talented new musicians through our learning and performance collaboration with Chetham’s School of Music, and trainee music teachers via our Manchester Metropolitan University ‘Orchestra in Residence’ status.

 The NCO has recorded a total of 35 CDs with several of them considered to be ‘best recordings’, and the Haydn series received international acclaim.